biscuitboost/yourbanger-fe/src/data/post/best-friend-gift-ideas.md

   - best friend gifts
 author: YourBanger.com Team
 metadata:
-  title: "Best Friend Gift Ideas They'll Actually Love | YourBanger.com"
+  title: "AI Friendship Songs & Best Friend Gift Ideas | YourBanger.com"
-  description: "Looking for gift ideas for your best friend?
-These meaningful, personalized gifts prove you know them—from custom songs about your friendship to inside joke tributes."
+  description: "Create an AI friendship song in 2 minutes for $19.99.
+Gift ideas that prove you know your best friend—custom songs about your chaos, memories, and inside jokes."
 ---

 ## Your Best Friend Deserves Better Than a Gift Card